 Our Statement of Notifiable Matters provides information on how we may collect, hold, use and disclose your credit information as well as information on certain rights you have in relation to your credit information.
-You may request to have this Statement (and this Policy) provided to you in an alternative form, such as a hard copy, just ask us, and we will attend to your request in a timely manner.
+You may request to have this Statement (and this Policy) provided to you in an alternative form, just ask us and we will attend to your request in a timely manner.

 You authorise us to obtain a copy of your credit report from a CRB in accordance with the rules set out in the Privacy Act regarding access seekers.
 You consent to us providing information contained in that report (including any credit-related information, arrears information, credit worthiness information and personal information) to any credit provider who may be able to provide credit to you, including Adelaide Bank, ANZ Bank, Bankwest and Pepper Money.

 We may exchange your credit information with CRBs.
 We use the credit information from the CRBs to assess your creditworthiness, assess your application for finance and manage your finance.
 If you fail to meet your payment obligations in relation to any finance that we have provided or arranged, or you have committed a serious credit infringement, we may disclose this information to a CRB.

 We may disclose your Credit Reporting Information to joint applicants or co-borrowers with your consent.
 Under the Privacy Act, "Credit Reporting Information" means credit information or CRB Derived Information.

 You have the right to request access to the credit information that we hold about you and make a request for us to correct that credit information if needed.
 We explain how you can do this below.